Duration & Fees

 Leaving Zanzibar in the afternoon, the group will return to the mainland arriving back in camp in the late afternoon or early evening.
 On arrival, addresses will be exchanged before parting ways, having just experienced a trip of a lifetime!

 Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions.
-All local payments are subject to change with prior notice.
+All local payments are subject to change.
 Due to tourism laws in some countries visited there may be a truck and crew change during the trip.

 Participation on tour These are participation tours and all passengers are expected to help out around the camp.
 The crew members will set up a rota system and passengers will help with cleaning duties, cooking duties and so on.
 This makes it easier for everyone and is a good chance for the passengers to get to know each other.